 You may receive extra money to cover expenses to participate in job search, basic education, job specific skills training, community participation, employment placement or self-employment, as well as the cost of child care.

 Dental Care For Children

 All children of parents who are receiving social assistance (as well as children in receipt of temporary care assistance) are eligible for basic dental care through the Healthy Smiles Ontario Program.
 To find out more about Healthy Smiles Ontario call the ServiceOntario INFOline toll-free at 1-844-296-6306 (TTY toll-free at 1-800-387-5559) or visit Ontario.ca/healthysmiles.
 View important information about dental benefits for children 17 and under.

 Dental Care For Adults

-All adults who are in receipt of social assistance for three consecutive months are eligible for emergency dental care for relief of pain and suffering only.
+All adults who are in receipt of social assistance may be eligible for assistance with the coverage of dental expenses including annual teeth cleanings and emergency dental care for the relief of pain and suffering.

 Vision Care For Children And Adults

 All children of parents who are receiving social assistance (as well as children who are receiving temporary care assistance) are eligible for basic vision care.
 Adults who are in receipt of social assistance for three consecutive months are eligible for basic vision care.

 Funerals may also be covered through the Ontario Works offices.